 The bigger roaches like American and Smoky Brown can be equally as challenging to eradicate, since the Smoky Brown's are decent fliers.
 These larger roaches love the trees in close proximity to our homes, so we focus baits around the tree bases to eliminate these colonies.
 Gutters and attic spaces are usually also a trouble point when we come across these two species.
 Since roaches can feed off of so many things for survival, making sure the gutters are clean of all leaves (organic material roaches love to feast on) and getting rid of those cardboard boxes in the attic are key.
 Roaches love to nest and can even feed off the glue holding the cardboard box together, so it's better to use plastic, sealable containers instead.

 Lastly, you have to make sure all dishes go immediately to the dishwasher and make sure the trash is taken out often.
 We don't want to compete with food sources between our baits and your wonderful home cooked meals.
 If you want more info on roaches found in Georgia, click here to read our guide!
+We also offer a cockroach pest control service if you need it!

 If you find yourself needing pest control and want it handled thoroughly, don't hesitate to give us a call.
 The Breda Guarantee promises to fix your pest problem and keep it fixed—no matter the circumstances.
 Schedule a consultation online or give us a call at 770-466-6700.